randomnerd41/optibuntu/README.md

 sudo apt install python3 -y
 ```

-# how to run and install with the sh.
+# how to run and install with sh.
 **the sh is up-to-date 100% of the time!**

 1. download the .sh file and main.py
-into the same folder
+into the same folder or clone and unzip
+the whole repo.

-2. open a terminal
+3. open a terminal

-3. allow the .sh to run as
+4. allow the .sh to run as
 an executeable:

 ```